axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-gods.markdown

 ---

 <div style='display:none; '>
  Supreme-God religions are Fiat in that they are hierarchical.
-A Supreme God is a pure centralization move.
+Installing a Supreme God is a pure centralization move.
 </div>

 <h1></h1>